 There are many ways to invest in real estate, and one of the more common is buying a rental property.
 Recent research has indicated that as many as 27% of all Americans are renters and the share of the population now renting single-family homes has reached over 40%.
-Demand for rental real estate has been growing non-stop, and there are plenty of advantages to choosing to invest in it.
+Demand for rental real estate has been growing non-stop, and there are plenty of advantages to look forward to if you choose to invest in it.

-Owning assets like rental properties is a financial strategy that can produce consistent and considerable income without the high barrier of entry that strategies like house flipping can have.
+Owning an asset like an investment property is a financial strategy that can produce consistent and considerable passive income without the high barrier of entry that strategies like house flipping can have.
 Many less experienced investors choose to invest in rental homes due to the security on offer and the more passive approach to earning income.
-Rental real estate is less intimidating than house flipping or other types of real estate investment but still holds enough payoff to be of interest
+Rental real estate is less intimidating than house flipping or other types of real estate investment but still holds enough payoff to be of interest.

 There are several benefits to becoming a rental investor, but the biggest incentive by far is achieving financial independence.
-These investors often acquire more than one rental property throughout the course of their investment career, with the ultimate goal of being able to support themselves from rental income alone.
+Property investors often acquire more than one investment property throughout the course of their careers, with the ultimate goal of being able to create retirement income that can last indefinitely.

 If this is a goal that you share, you’ve come to the right place.
 Keep reading for the ultimate guide to living off rental income: